Investments

 Economic benefits from this partnership will enhance infrastructure development, social programs, education and training in all Mikisew communities for generations to come.

-Microtel Wyndham Fort McMurray
+Microtel Inn & Suites by Wyndham Fort McMurray

-Marriott Fort McMurray
+TownePlace Suites by Marriott Fort McMurray